tommeagher/pycar14/takehome/README.md

 http://pymotw.com/2/contents.html

 ##Support
-Want some advice on debugging?
+Want advice on debugging?
 This blog post on two young girls learning to code is a very cool introduction to [how to debug a program](http://vocamus.net/dave/?p=1632).

 As we said in the class, with this mini boot camp, you get a lifetime support guarantee from us & [PythonJournos](https://groups.google.com/forum/#!forum/PythonJournos)